-- · As required by law for reporting of certain types of wounds or other physical injuries pursuant to the court order, warrant, subpoena or summons or similar process. - · For the purpose of identifying or locating a suspect, fugitive, material witness or missing person. - · Under certain limited circumstances, when you are the victim of a crime. - To a law enforcement official if the Hospice has a suspicion that your death was the result of criminal conduct including criminal conduct at the Hospice. - · In an emergency in order to report a crime.
+- · As required by law for reporting of certain types of wounds or other physical injuries pursuant to the court order, warrant, subpoena or summons or similar process. - · For the purpose of identifying or locating a suspect, fugitive, material witness or missing person. - · Under certain limited circumstances, when you are the victim of a crime. - To a law enforcement official if the Hospice has a suspicion that your death was the result of criminal conduct including criminal conduct at CCH. - · In an emergency in order to report a crime. - To monitor your compliance with a condition of pretrial release, probation, parole, supervised release, or diversion agreement regarding mental health treatment.